5 Tips for a “Hoppy” and Healthy Easter

-Chocolate bunnies, marshmellow peeps and a big festive holiday meal – who doesn’t like Easter?
-With all that sugar and delicious food, it is easy to overdo it.
-If you are celebrating the Easter holiday, there are a few ways to keep from completely abandoning a healthy eating plan.
+Chocolate bunnies, marshmallow peeps, jelly beans, and a big festive holiday meal with all the trimmings – that is what many of us can expect on Easter Sunday.
+With all those sweets and delicious food, it is easy to overdo it.
+If you are celebrating the Easter holiday, you can still enjoy without completely abandoning a healthy eating plan.
+Here are some great ways to have a "hoppy" and healthy Easter!

-Since we will be surrounded by sweets and lots of rich food, save calories from the extras such as appetizers and bread and enjoy some chocolate eggs – just avoid the giant chocolate bunny!
+Since we will be surrounded by sweets and lots of rich food, save calories from the extras such as appetizers and bread.
+Sure, you can indulge in some chocolate eggs – just avoid the giant chocolate bunny!

 Squeeze in a workout, go for a walk before dinner, or join the kids Easter egg hunt and help them locate their eggs.
 Resist the temptation to eat a big meal and flop on the couch.
 Every little bit of movement helps!

-Make healthy choices during dinner – load up on the salad and veggies and go lighter on heavier meats and deserts.
-That does not mean avoid them, it is a holiday after all.
+During dinner load up on the salad and veggies and go lighter on heavier meats and deserts.
+That does not mean to avoid them, it is a holiday after all.
 Just go a little easier.
+Fill your plate, but don't go for seconds.

 Redirect your focus from the food and dinner to the meaning of Easter – both the religious significance and the opportunity to spend time and enjoy family.